-- 2.6.1 System administrators and technicians (privileged users) should perform the following activities when there is a suspicion that an incident has occurred: - Identify any potential security incident. - Report the potential security incident to the System Manager or ISSM - Preserve any forensic evidence (do not delete or edit files, and preserve time stamps). - Secure any affected equipment. - Participate as a member of the IRT. and - Perform other appropriate tasks, as annotated in ALMR Privileged User Acceptable Use Procedure 400-7. - 2.6.2 The user role encompasses both handset and console operators across many organizations, including DOD, Federal Non-DOD, State, local, and even private sector personnel.
+- 2.6.1 System administrators and technicians (privileged users) should perform the following activities when there is a suspicion that an incident has occurred: - Identify any potential security incidents. - Report the potential security incidents to the System Manager or ISSM. - Preserve any forensic evidence (do not delete or edit files and preserve time stamps). - · Secure any affected equipment. - Participate as a member of the IRT. - Perform other appropriate tasks, as annotated in ALMR Privileged User Acceptable Use Procedure 400-7. - 2.6.2 The user role encompasses both handset and console operators across many organizations, including DoD, Federal Non-DoD, State, local, tribal, and even private sector personnel.